Welcome to the ITS “Digital Collections Online”

 Moreover, provenances customary in archives have been re-organized, and documents grouped according to pertinence.
 Whereas the finding aids reflect the original provenances, in this portal, for technical reasons, the system by which the documents are actually organized in the ITS archive has been retained.

 Here, too, the reconfigured collections are not indexed according to uniform criteria and are thus displayed in different ways.
-This explains the differing research criteria: the personal effects sorted alphabetically according to owner's name, can be searched not only via personal name but also via date of birth; the death march collections on the other hand, can be researched according to place names and by way of a geographical map.
-Research in the children’s tracing service, to cite yet another example, is carried out in keeping with the file structure.
+This explains the differing research criteria: the personal effects sorted alphabetically according to owner's name, as well as the card index of the Reich Association of Jews in Germany (Reichsvereinigung der Juden in Deutschland), can be searched not only via personal name but also via date of birth; the death march collections on the other hand, can be researched according to place names and by way of a geographical map.
+Research in the children’s tracing service is carried out in keeping with the file structure.
 Each collection is accompanied by an introductory text explaining the origins of the respective documents.

 Information on the citation rule